kubevirt/monitoring/docs/runbooks/CDIDataImportCronOutdated.md

 1. Set a default storage class, either on the cluster or in the `DataImportCron` specification, to poll and import golden images.
 The updated Containerized Data Importer (CDI) should resolve the issue within a few seconds.

-2. If the issue does not resolve itself, delete the data volumes associated with the affected `DataImportCron` objects.
-The CDI will recreate the data volumes with the default storage class.
+2. If the issue does not resolve itself, or, if you have changed the default storage class in the cluster,
+you must delete the existing boot sources (datavolumes or volumesnapshots) in the cluster namespace that are configured with the previous default storage class.
+The CDI will recreate the data volumes with the newly configured default storage class.

 3. If your cluster is installed in a restricted network environment, disable the `enableCommonBootImageImport` feature gate in order to opt out of automatic updates: